victor-navarro/victor-navarro.github.io/_posts/2024-02-19-calmr-refactor.md

 If you are in the business of model fitting.
 Then you can precompute experiment arguments using `make_experiment` and pass that to your model function.

-I think I finally got the hang of generic methods, so I've renamed many of the clumsy calm_*something* functions into just *something*.
+I think I finally got the hang of generic methods, so I've renamed many of the clumsy calmr_*something* functions into just *something*.
 I've also added some getter and setter methods not shown above.
-For example, the `parameters` method for calmExperiment objects will return a list of the parameters for the experiment (which otherwise is accessible at experiment@arguments$parameters).
+For example, the `parameters` method for calmrExperiment objects will return a list of the parameters for the experiment (which otherwise is accessible at experiment@arguments$parameters).
 More importantly, calling `parameters(experiment) <- new_parameters` lets you set the parameters for the experiment whilst tricking you into thinking `experiment` is mutable.

 ### Extra stuff